repat/zero-of-function-algorithms/README.md

 ## Function
 This function is used as an example.

 ![example function](http://repat.de/Bilder/nullstellen_funktion.jpg)

 ## Explanations
 * [Eta](https://en.wikipedia.org/wiki/Eta) (\eta), precision of the result
-* Nullstelle, German for Zero (or root) of the function
+* Nullstelle, German for zero (or root) of the function

 ## Contact
 * http://repat.de